gansky770/ciexercise-githubactions-spring-petclinic/readme.md

 ### There is a [logfile](https://raw.githubusercontent.com/gansky770/ciexercise-spring-petclinic/main/build.log) with  stream of a building process

 # CI Exercise Using Jenkins
- ## 1) We install Jenkins with docker-compose support
+ ## 1) We install Jenkins with docker-compose support and all the default plugins
- ## 2) We create multi-stage  dockerfile that instructs to run sonarscan on the build proccess
+ ## 2) We create in the forked repo multi-stage  dockerfile that instructs to run sonarscan on the build proccess
    ### Stage 1 run the build and test from   maven base mage
   ```
   FROM maven:3.5-jdk-8 as build